CMSC388J-UMD-S25/388jspring2025/projects/project01.md

 Next, to submit your project, you can run `submit` from your project directory.
 > [!NOTE]
 > you will need to have `opam` package `gradescope-submit` installed.
-If you don't have it on your system from 330, you can use the UI on Gradescope to link your Github repository.
+If you don't have it on your system from 330, you can use the UI on Gradescope to link your Github repository or you can look at the 330 project0 readme for [installation instructions](https://github.com/cmsc330fall23/cmsc330fall23/blob/main/projects/project0.md#windows).

 The submit command will pull your code from GitHub, not your local files.
 If you do not push your changes to GitHub, they will not be uploaded to Gradescope.